ambiorix-web/ambiorix-examples/README.md

 Each example has an `renv.lock` file containing the package dependencies needed to run it.

-To install the dependencies for a specific example (I'll use `05_router` for demonstration):
+To install the dependencies for a specific example eg. `05_router`:

 1. Switch to its directory
     ```bash
     cd 05_router
     ```
-1. Fire up R
+2. Fire up R
     ```bash
     R
     ```
-1. Restore the dependencies
+3. Restore the dependencies
     ```r
     renv::restore(library = .libPaths())
     ```